 You can also add your Chase card or Monzo card to Apple Pay, Samsung Pay and Google Pay.

-As mentioned, Chase customers can also earn 1% cashback on their spending (up to £15 per month), but there’s no cashback offer with Monzo.
+As mentioned, Chase customers can also earn 1% cashback on certain spending (up to £15 per month).
+In theory, you could earn more cashback than that with Monzo, but it really depends on whatever cashback deals it is offering at any given time.

 Winner: Chase.
-The bank edges it with its free UK ATM withdrawals, compared to Monzo’s free limit of £400 per month, plus its cashback offer.
+The bank edges it with its free UK ATM withdrawals, plus its cashback offer is simpler.

 Round 3: Using the card abroad